-- RSS feeds are considered as emails (and many of us learned this in Amy’s popular post about using affiliate links because she also breaks it down how to avoid getting in trouble with your RSS feed)
+- RSS feeds are considered as emails (and many of us learned this in Amy’s popular post about using affiliate links because she tells us how to avoid getting in trouble)

 - Popups or transitional pages on your website (ads between page changes)

-- Private (Closed or Secret) Facebook groups – anything which requires a login or signup is off limits (though I’ve never heard of anyone receiving a citation)
+- Private (Closed or Secret) Facebook groups or private Facebook profiles (personal) – Anything which requires a login, signup, or friend request is off limits.

-- PDFs (includes resource guides, checklists, and eBooks)
+- PDFs (includes resource guides, checklists, and eBooks not distributed on Amazon)

 To Monetize Newsletters with Amazon Affiliate Links

-I get asked all the time how to use Amazon affiliate links on Pinterest and social media, but I didn’t want to exclude those who have questions about emails.
+I get asked all the time how to use Amazon affiliate links on Pinterest and social media, but I didn’t want to exclude all of you who have questions about email.